julienlargetpiet/OpenProblems/README.md

 `data PTree a = PNode a [[PTree a]] deriving (Show, Eq)`

-It is basically a list that allow different depth lists inside.
+It is basically a list that allows different depth lists inside.

 Why ?